-Learn how Clarizen Enterprise Customers Achieve Information Nirvana
+Learn How Clarizen Enterprise Customers Achieve Information Nirvana

 "Clarizen serves as our single point of truth for all project and resource management and reporting," adds Caglar.
 "At the Gartner summit, I will walk attendees through how we achieved 'information-nirvana' with Clarizen providing the roadmap to our success."

-Chris Carpenter, Senior Planning Analyst at Shaw Industries (a wholly owned subsidiary of Berkshire Hathaway, Inc.), will walk U.S. summit attendees through how the company uses Clarizen to streamline processes from request intake and approvals through project delivery, improved its auditing and reporting capabilities, and eliminated obsolete applications.
+Chris Carpenter, Senior Planning Analyst at Shaw Industries (a wholly owned subsidiary of Berkshire Hathaway, Inc.), will walk U.S. summit attendees through how the company uses Clarizen to streamline processes from request intake and approvals through project delivery and improved its auditing and reporting capabilities.

 "With 10,000 requests coming into our IS organization each year, we needed a way to tackle the siloed systems, manual processes and lack of visibility that was slowing us down," says Carpenter.
 "Clarizen allowed us to introduce new efficiencies across the entire project lifecycle with an approach focused on agility, automation, real-time data and reports."